homayoonkhadivi/Covid-19-Tweets-EDA-WordCloud-NLP-Sentiment-Analysis/README.md

 # Sentiment Analysis

-### Some of the Data Preprocessing with the NLP Natural Language Processing Techniques in order to perform the Sentiment Analysis
+### Some of the Data Preprocessing with the NLP Natural Language Processing Techniques in order to perform the Sentiment Analysis could be listed as follows:
 # Data Preprocessing
 ### converting to lowercase
 ### remove text in square brackets,